-Crash data for intersections within 1/4 mile of the project site were obtained from DOT for the three-year reporting period between January 1, 2014, and December 31, 2016 (the most recent period for which data were available for all locations).
+Crash data for intersections within 1⁄4 mile of the project site were obtained from DOT for the three-year reporting period between January 1, 2014, and December 31, 2016 (the most recent period for which data were available for all locations).
 During this period, 455 reportable and non-reportable crashes, 186 pedestrian/bicyclist-related injury crashes and one fatality occurred at study area intersections.
 A review of the crash data identified six intersections as high crash locations (defined as those with 48 or more total reportable and non-reportable crashes or five or more pedestrian/bicyclist injury crashes occurring in any consecutive 12 months of the most recent three-year period for which data are available).
 DOT has proposed or recently implemented improvements at four of these five high crash locations.
 Additional measures that could be employed to increase pedestrian/bicyclist safety could include installation of additional high visibility crosswalks where not already present, and improved street lighting.

-The parking analyses document changes in the parking supply and utilization within a 1/4-mile radius of the Manhattan Site under both No Action and With Action conditions.
+The parking analyses document changes in the parking supply and utilization within a 1⁄4-mile radius of the Manhattan Site under both No Action and With Action conditions.
 There are currently a total of 12 active public parking lots and garages within the parking study area with a combined capacity of 1,808 spaces during the weekday midday and Saturday midday periods and 1,720 spaces during the early AM period (as two public parking facilities are closed overnight).

-Under the proposed project, 125 on-site accessory parking spaces would be provided for DOC and Correctional Health Services (CHS) staff.
-After accounting for this new accessory capacity and existing displaced spaces dedicated for existing MDC staff, it is estimated that compared with the No Action condition, project-generated incremental parking demand at off-street public facilities and on-street would total approximately 27 spaces in the weekday early AM period, 49 in the weekday midday and 26 on Saturday (this would include demand from staff, authorized services workers and jail visitors).
-It is anticipated that spaces available on-street and in off-street public parking facilities within the parking study area would be sufficient to accommodate this demand in the weekday early AM period.
-Although demand would not be fully accommodated in the weekday midday and Saturday midday periods, this shortfall would not be considered significant per CEQR criteria as drivers would be expected to utilize alternative means of travel in lieu of available parking capacity.
+As part of the proposed project, 125 on-site accessory parking spaces would be provided for DOC and Correctional Health Services (CHS) staff.
+After accounting for this new accessory capacity, and existing displaced spaces dedicated for existing MDC staff, and the relocation of some existing public parking demand generated by MDC staff, it is estimated that compared to the No-Action condition, project-generated incremental parking demand at off-street public facilities and on-street would total approximately 4 spaces in the weekday midday period.
+27 spaces in the weekday early AM period, 49 in the weekday midday and 26 on Saturday.
+It is anticipated that there would be an increase in total available parking spaces in the future with the project during the weekday early AM and Saturday midday periods.
+This is a result of the expectation that some existing parking demand from MDC staff would relocate from existing off-street public facilities or on-street to the proposed on-site accessory garage.
+(This would include demand from DOC staff, authorized services workers and jail visitors.)
+It is anticipated that spaces available on street and in off-street public parking facilities within the parking study area would be sufficient to accommodate this demand in the weekday early AM period.
+Although demand would not be fully accommodated in the weekday midday periodand Saturday midday periods, this shortfall would not be considered potentially significant per CEQR Technical Manual criteria as drivers would be expected to utilize alternative means of travel in lieu of available parking capacity

-Analysis of the emissions and dispersion of NO_2 and PM{10} from the heating and hot water systems of the development under the proposed project indicate that these emissions would not result in a violation of NAAQS.
+Analysis of the emissions and dispersion of $NO_2$ and $PM{10}$ from the heating and hot water systems of the development under the proposed project indicate that these emissions would not result in a violation of NAAQS.
 In addition, the maximum predicted $PM{2.5}$ incremental concentrations from the proposed project would be less than the applicable 24-hour and annual average criteria.
 To ensure that there are no significant adverse impacts resulting from the proposed project due to heating and hot water system emissions, certain restrictions would be required.